 - Integration with your phone

 Second, we wish it had a split-screen capability to allow you to view two cameras simultaneously.
-We do realize that the camera cycling will be perfect for most parents, and that split screen view makes each video stream extremely small, but some do like having a split screen option.
+We do realize that the camera cycling will be perfect for most parents and that the split-screen view makes each video stream extremely small, but some do like having a split-screen option.